Si-ja/Machine-Learning---Educational-Material/Gilfoyle's Bitcoin alert/README.md

-### This is a simple repository for running Gilfoyle's Bitcoin alert system in python.
+### This is a simple repository for making and running your own Gilfoyle's Bitcoin alert system (w/ Python).

 Original idea from the series Silicon Valley: https://www.youtube.com/watch?v=uS1KcjkWdoU&t